San Diego Chapter, Sierra Club

 A current copy of these Bylaws shall be filed at the principal office of the Sierra Club.

 8.3 Signatures and Effective Date.
 These bylaws and any amended versions shall be signed and dated by officers acting on behalf of the ExCom and by the national entity designated to approve bylaws.
-These bylaws as amended shall take effect on January 1st, 2001, or when the signed copy is filed at the principal office of the Sierra Club, whichever is later.
+These bylaws as amended shall take effect when the signed copy is filed at the principal office of the Sierra Club.
 A copy of the signature page shall be returned to the Chapter, and shall be attached to all reproduced copies.